 5. Theme song lyrics

 You can see my daily lesson plans here if you're interested.
 The night before we began the film, I assigned students the trailer and some interpretive questions as homework.
 This let them get used to the nudity outside of class.
-I spent the whole first day setting the scene with a slideshow I found on a British website.
+I spent the whole first day setting the scene with a slideshow by Steph Reid I found on this British website.
 The next 5 days we watched about 15-20 minutes of the film each day (my classes last 45 minutes), stopping to discuss and ask questions.

 I introduced a number of useful structures via the film such as definite and indefinite articles, plural adjectives, and il veut & ils veulent.
 The unit also reinforced recently-learned material like descriptions in the third person.
 Students received a vocabulary list and structures handout to track this information.